La Prova Uno Prosecco is a new chapter in a decades-old family story

 The 2019 vintage was light yield, providing only enough fruit to create a highly limited selection of 62 bottles of La Prova Uno Prosecco.
 Made using basket pressing and wild-yeast fermentation in amphora, the wine was then racked and inoculated for a secondary fermentation in bottle, before spending three months on lees prior to disgorgement in February this year.
 The result is an extremely individual Prosecco with a low dosage that brings the chalkiness typical of the varietal forward.

 The 2019 vintage is available soon, until sold out.
-The 2020 vintage release date will be announced later this year.
+The 2020 vintage release date will be announced later on.